E-courses

 Arrow Arrow Drop Your Assumptions and Pick Up the Evidence

-This free, hour-long continuing education course is designed for physicians, physician assistants, advanced registered nurse practitioners, registered nurses, licensed practical nurses, medical assistants and other health care providers who encounter parents with concerns regarding vaccines.
+This free, hour-long course is designed for physicians, physician assistants, advanced registered nurse practitioners, registered nurses, licensed practical nurses, medical assistants and other health care providers who encounter parents with concerns regarding vaccines.
 This course describes several characteristics of vaccine-hesitant parents, the importance and role of providers in parental vaccine decision-making and reviews communication strategies to address concerns of vaccine hesitant parents.

 Earn 1 free continuing education credit and learn strategies for addressing parental vaccine hesitancy.
+This course has been approved for continuing education credit through July 26, 2023.
+Certificates of completion are still available after this date.

 Special thanks to Spokane Regional Health District for their support of this e-course.